Photo by Alexis Antonio on Unsplash

 Here are our top safety tips for traveling to Puerto Rico:

-7. Carry a basic medical kit and insect repellent with DEET.
+8. Carry a basic medical kit, and insect repellent with DEET.
 Mosquitoes can carry the Zika virus and dengue fever.

-8. Swim smart.
-Riptides can be deadly, and you may encounter poisonous sea creatures like jellyfish.
+9. Be careful when you swim.
+Riptides can be deadly, and there can be poisonous sea creatures like jellyfish.
 Read beach warning signs and swim parallel to a riptide if you get caught.

 If you’re traveling by yourself, whether you’re male or female, add on these tips for solo travelers:

-- Let people know where you’re going, what you’re going to be doing, and where you’ll be staying.
+- Let people know where you’re going, what you’re going to be doing, and where you’re going to be staying.
 Provide multiple people with multiple ways of contacting you.
 Keep their contact info with you.

 - Spread around your money in different pockets.
 Use a credit card in lieu of carrying lots of cash.